-Development applications (DAs) and associated documents are available for public viewing electronically on the DAs online portal.
-This website can also be accessed from Council's website.
+Development applications (DAs) and associated documents are available for public viewing electronically on the DAs online portal da.ballina.nsw.gov.au

 Computer access is available at Council's Customer Service Centre.
 The community can continue to view the progress of the development application and its assessment through the DAs Online portal.